Skip to main content

 Each year the council produces an updated medium-term financial plan.

-This considers projections for the future Scottish Government grant and cost pressures such as pay awards, inflation and increased demand for services.
+This considers projections for the future Scottish Government grant and cost pressures such as pay awards and pension, inflation and increased demand for services.

 Projected budget gap